-- The Bachelor of Science with a major in nursing has multiple pathways that have different programs of study, application deadlines and admission terms.
-Visit www.ohsu.edu/son for more information. - Accelerated bachelor's to DNP and PhD offered. - MN programs are no longer offered for new applicants in the Advanced Practice Registered Nurse Practitioner programs.
+The Bachelor of Science with a major in nursing has multiple pathways that have different programs of study, application deadlines and admission terms.
+Visit www.ohsu.edu/son for more information.

+\\ Accelerated bachelor's to DNP and PhD offered.

 SoN Admission Vision, Mission, and Values